jhui/jhui.github.io/_posts/2017-03-01-CNN-Convolutional-neural-network.markdown

 <img src="/assets/cnn/convolution_b1.png" style="border:none;width:70%">
 </div>

 The CNN above composes of 3 convolution layer.
 We start with a 32x32 pixel image with 3 channels (RGB).
-We first apply a 3x4 filters and a 2x2 max pooling.
-The output of this layer will be a 16x16x4 feature maps.
-Here are the output dimension for each convolution layer:
+We apply a 3x4 filters and a 2x2 max pooling which covert the image to 16x16x4 feature maps.
+The following table walks through the filter and layer shape at each layer:
 <div class="imgcap">
 <img src="/assets/cnn/cnn_chanl.png" style="border:none">
 </div>

-### Fully connected layers
+### Fully connected (FC) layers
 After using convolution layers to extract the spatial features of an image, we apply fully connected layers for the final classification.
 First we flatten the output of the convolution layers.
 For example, if the final features maps have a dimension of 4x4x512, we will flaten it to an array of 4096 elements.
 We apply 2 more hidden layers here before we perform the final classification.
+The techniques needed are no difference from a FC network in deep learning.

 <div class="imgcap">
 <img src="/assets/cnn/convolution_b2.png" style="border:none;width:50%">